Menu

 Authentication Flow Diagram

-Let's first look at the authentication flow diagram
+Let's first look at the authentication flow diagram:

 Loading diagram...

-The core principles are 3 points:
+It looks a bit complex, but the core principles are just 3 points:

-1. Nexty website is the sole authentication center: Browser extension doesn't handle login credentials, it only "borrows" the website's login state
+1. Nexty website is the sole authentication center: Browser extension doesn't handle login credentials, only "borrows" the website's login state

 2. Server-side verification: All permission checks are performed on the Nexty backend to ensure data security